wemake-services/wemake-vue-template/template/docs/template/vue.md

 Here we would like to go through some most important parts.

+## nuxt

+We use `nuxt` because it gives no overhead, but gives tons of features, including:

+1. server side rendering
+2. single page applications
+3. static assets generation
+4. zero-configuration build tool
+5. routing
+6. middlewares
+7. much more

+We do not recommend to switch to raw `Vue`, unless you 100% sure.

 ## nuxt-class-component

 First of all, we use `class`es to define components.